tagohd/mono/Characters/Case Weston.md

 [Sudo]: Oh, it was: after you discover that Luke is [[LukeVISION (TM)|colorblind]], the game display changes to reflect that.
 [Sudo]: Funny coming up with these ideas when the game is not being made.
 #Gameplay

+gameplay:: Case heroically sacrifices himself in the final battle against AL, which includes yet another scripted game over. ([[Case Weston#The Things He Does For Love|ref]])

 # Old Notes
 - He shows up near the end of Act I, first as an antagonist and later as a love interest?
 	- Maybe it's one-sided.
 However, Luke *does* have two hands...